slawekj/Deconvolution/README.md

 This program is written in Python and requires it to run!
 It was developed and tested using `Python 3.11.4`.

 Required Python dependencies are listed in `requirements.txt` file.
-Additional system libraries may be required, see you operating system's manual if necessary.
+Additional system libraries may be required, see your operating system's manual if necessary.

 ## Development